indra-ji/affordance/README.md

 Result - Result of running tests, one for each task

-Evaluation - Collection of results, one per dataset
+Resultset - Collection of results, one per dataset

 Benchmark - Collection of evaluations, one per library

+Evaluation - Model with a full snapshot of the evaluation